A charming, wood-cladded cottage opposite extensive sand dunes leading to Bamburgh’s famous golden sands.

 The accommodation is on one level.
 Access from the parking area to the patio at the rear is down three wide steps with a handrail.

 Comfortable sitting room with large windows looking out to the dunes and Bamburgh Castle.
-Two large sofas and one double sofa, coffee tables, large TV with Sky Q and a Blu-ray DVD player.
-There are books and DVDs for adults and children and a good selection of board games.
+Two large sofas and one double sofa, coffee tables, 55" UHD 4K HDR Smart TV with Sky Q and a Blu-ray DVD player.
+There are books for adults and children and a good selection of board games.
 Stovax Studio inset wood burner, for cosy evenings.

 Kitchen with Rangemaster cooker with ceramic hob, double oven and grill, dishwasher, fridge, microwave, toaster, kettle and Nespresso coffee maker.
 Denby Imperial crockery, plenty of quality utensils and glasses.
-Wall-mounted TV with Sky Q, DAB radio, selection of cookery books.
+Wall-mounted 43" UHD 4K HDR Smart TV with Sky Q, DAB radio, selection of cookery books.
 Dining area set within the bay window.
-Wooden dining table to seat eight, cushioned window seat and four chairs.
+Wooden dining table to sit eight, cushioned window seat and four chairs.

 Spacious utility room with washer/dryer, fridge/freezer.
 Ample storage for outdoor wear and footwear.
 Cupboard containing Henry vacuum cleaner, clothes airer, ironing board and iron.